Nikhilk91/Dashboard-and-Visualization/Lab8/README.md

 This visual gives a background to the users, enabling them to understand the purpose better and take a better decision.
 ![ScreenShot](https://user-images.githubusercontent.com/32223677/32693061-180c0ebc-c6d9-11e7-914a-b4e0ed5f0bb1.png)

+**In Future -**
+* Add metrics that can be integrated with my old visualization, to give the prospective students a greater insight of the visulization for better decision making.
+* Add more comparisons based metrics, qualifier being 'Bay Area'.
+This will help them understand why Santa Clara University could possibly be the right option.

 ### Take aways from Lab-8 Session are: